Édouard Jean Baptiste Milhaud: Napoleonic Wars

-After the second restoration Milhaud was banished by King Louis XVIII as a regicide.
-After the July Revolution in 1830, he was called back to France, and died on 10 December 1833 in Aurillac.
+After the second restoration Milhaud was banished by King Louis XVIII as a regicide, but he was allowed to remain in France after making an appeal to the king although he chose to go into retirement.
+After the July Revolution in 1830, he rallied to Louis Philippe and was placed on the reserve list on February 7, 1831, and granted a retirement pension.
+He died on 10 December 1833 in Aurillac.